BIG PEDAL 2021

 Herbie – Perytons (right)

 All have received a certificate, house points for their house and they chose a prize from our box of bike-related goodies!
 Keep up all the amazing work everybody, and we are already looking forward the Big Pedal 2022!
-If you’d like to watch our big reveal assembly and see some of the other entries and costumes, visit the video resource centre on our website, here.
+If you’d like to watch our big reveal assembly and see some of the other entries and costumes, have a look at the link below!
 Special thanks to Ella and Beth, our JRSO’s, for doing such a brilliant job, too!

 BIG PEDAL 2020